 GAIN entered into an employment agreement with Mr. Rotsztain on February 4, 2019, which was subsequently amended on August 3, 2020 (the "Rotsztain Agreement").
 The Rotsztain Agreement provides for an annual base salary and provides that Mr. Rotsztain is eligible to receive a target annual bonus determined as a fixed percentage (which for fiscal year 2021, is 35%) of the Chief Executive Officer's target annual bonus for the applicable fiscal year (the "Target Bonus"), which amount will be paid approximately 70% in cash and 30% in restricted stock that vests ratably over three years (with the number of shares determined using a 25% discount to fair market value).
-For fiscal year 2021, Mr. Rotsztain's Target Bonus was prorated based on the nine months he participated in the Company's bonus program.
-The Rotsztain Agreement also provides that Mr. Rotsztain is eligible to participate in the Company's LTIP plan, which provides for performance-based cash awards.
-For fiscal 2021, Mr. Rotsztain received an LTIP award with a target value of \$400,000 that is subject to a five-year cliff-vesting requirement.
+For fiscal year 2021, Mr. Rotsztain's Target Bonus", which amount will be paid approximately 20% in cash and 30% in restricted stock that vests ratably over three years (with the number of shares determined using a 25% discount to fair market value).
+For fiscal year 2021, Mr. Rotsztain's Target Bonus", which provides for performance-based cash awards.
+For fiscal 2021, Mr. Rotsztain neceived an LTIP award with a target value of \$400,000 that is subject to a five-year cliff-vesting requirement.
 The Rotsztain Agreement further provides that Mr. Rotsztain is entitled to four additional LTIP awards with a \$400,000 target value which vest in 2021, 2022, 2023 and 2024, respectively, as of the close of the applicable LTIP plan year.